2025/26 - Meet the Team

 Paul began riding back in 1998 when he realised it was much quicker and easier than a car into the middle of Ipswich.
 Gradually, he became more interested in road cycling and did a few of the early Bike Event rides after buying a titanium bike with his redundancy money in 2004.
 After being persuaded to enter his first race in October 2006 as part of a four-man team at Dusk Till Dawn, he started riding cyclo-cross, joined SDCC, raced time trials during 2007 and the hill climb in November 2007.
 His first road race was in late 2007, and he was East District Hill Climb champion in 2009, 2010 and 2011 and won the event overall in 2010.
 Today Paul enjoys time trials, cyclo-cross, mountain bike racing and sportives.

 A lifelong cyclist, Jules started cycling at the age of 14, riding the 22 miles to and from school.
 Since then he has continued cycle commuting, and enjoyed road and mountain bike day rides and touring around Britain and Europe, including a big ride home from Geneva.
 Racing has been mainly "for fun" finishing mid-field on a good day but his time trialling is improving after a decade of evening tens.
-Now assisting the club as a committee member and open time trial organiser.
+Formerly club secretary, Jules is now assisting the club as a committee member and time trial organiser.

 Colleen Buckle (Treasurer & Membership Secretary)